E. Jean Carroll

 Allegations of Sexual Assault

-In June 2019, E. Jean Carroll, a veteran journalist and author, accused Donald J. Trump of sexually assaulting her between late 1995 and early 1996 in a Bergdorf Goodman dressing room in Manhattan.
-Carroll alleges that after a playful encounter—Trump asking her to model lingerie—he lured her into the room, slammed her against a wall, pulled down her tights, and forcibly penetrated her for two to three minutes until she escaped (Web ID: 15).
-She preserved a dress with DNA linked to Trump and went public in a New York Magazine excerpt on June 21, 2019, titled “Hideous Men.”
-Trump denied the claims, stating on June 24, 2019, “She’s not my type” and “I never met her,” despite a 1987 photo of them together (Web ID: 11).
+In June 2019, journalist and author E. Jean Carroll accused Donald J. Trump of sexually assaulting her between late 1995 and early 1996 in a Bergdorf Goodman dressing room in Manhattan.
+Carroll alleges that after a chance encounter, Trump invited her to try on lingerie, leading to an incident where he forcibly penetrated her.
+She preserved the dress she wore during the alleged assault, which later underwent DNA testing.
+Carroll publicly detailed her account in a New York Magazine article titled “Hideous Men” on June 21, 2019.
+Trump denied the allegations, stating, “She’s not my type” and “I never met her,” despite a 1987 photo showing them together.